Technically speaking, Porec, Venice‘s little sister, was the fourth stop on my tour through Croatia.

 Dolce Vita in Croatia

-What I really find fascinating in the area of former Yugoslavia is their colorful, multicultural heritage.
+What I really find fascinating in the area of former Yugoslavia is its colorful, multicultural heritage.

 You notice the Italian influence pretty quickly.

-Istria, the largest Adriatic peninsula, was ruled by Venice for 400 years.
+Venice ruled Istria, the largest Adriatic peninsula, for 400 years.
 And still, especially at night, everybody is coming out, strolling around, having a drink on one of the many, many terraces – just like they do in Milan or Rome.

 Then there is, of course, the Slavic mentality and friendliness.
 Croatia joined the European Union in 2013.
 Since then, it’s not considered a Balkan state anymore.
 However, this is only a terminus technicus – the people didn’t change and culturally, they still belong to these peoples with an everchanging, colorful, and often tragic history.